Summer-16/CSGO-VMPanel/README.md

 - CSGO server plugin is available which syncs all the entries from your panel database to the CSGO server.
 - A shell script is also available. (used to do plugin work in old versions, but it still works so it's there)
 - Note (I recommend using plugin until and unless u r trying to do custom solutions with a shell script.
 If you are using shell script you will have to manually create server tables in the database.)
+- Added RCON feature therefore now as soon as you add any admin or vip it get updated in respective CSGO server through RCON by the panel's plugin

 ## Webpanel Screenshots
 ![ScreenShot](https://github.com/Summer-16/CSGO-VMP/blob/master/screenshots/VMP_SS.jpg)